 Canada’s public health care system is one of the most generous in the world, but also quite expensive to maintain.
 In recent years, many provincial governments have started to scale back their scope of insurance coverage in order to make their medicare programs more financially sustainable, and Canadians often purchase supplementary private health insurance to pay for things like dentist trips, eye exams and any operation or treatment the government considers “non-essential.”
 Such plans, sometimes called extended medical coverage are often provided to working Canadians by their employers as a perk of the job.
+Private health insurance cannot — by law — pay for services covered by a provincial, public health plan, however.

 How to guarantee the long-term “survival” of the Canadian health care regime is one of the most heated debates in contemporary Canadian politics.
-On the right, its common to advocate greater privatization of medical services, including more privately-run, fee-based clinics and surgeons to give more choice to patients.
+On the right, it’s common to advocate greater privatization of medical services, including more privately-run, fee-based clinics and surgeons to give more choice to patients.
 Folks on the left, in turn, are generally extremely critical of anything that smacks of edging towards a so-called “two-tiered” system, where Canadians with money can buy their way into better medical care than those who use the public system.
 To the broader public, however, the status quo is considered nearly sacred, which leads most politicians to shy away from proposing dramatic reforms.

-In the last couple of decades, Canada has swung from being an aggressively pro-life country to one of the most pro-choice.
 Owing in part to the pressures of the country’s large Catholic population, abortions in Canada were banned entirely until 1969, and then only permitted under narrow conditions when the mother’s health could be proven to be in danger.
 Illegal abortions continued in the background, however, and in 1988, a particularly unapologetic abortion surgeon named Dr. Henry Morgentaler (1923-2013) went before the Supreme Court of Canada to face charges.
 Siding with Morgentaler, the court ruled the country’s existing abortion regulations represented an unconstitutional burden on the rights of women, and the legal restrictions on the procedure were struck down.

 Though the Supreme Court’s ruling said it would be permissible for the government to place some limitations on abortion, no Canadian government ever has.
 Canadian women thus have a universal right to abort at any stage of pregnancy — even the final weeks — which is a degree of permissiveness largely unseen elsewhere in the western world.
+At the same time, however, there do exist some de facto limitations on abortion determined by the ethics of individual doctors.
+In many parts of the country it can be difficult to find doctors willing to perform so-called late term abortions.

 Liquor was associated with all sorts of social ills in early Canada, and at various times during the early 20th century most provinces experimented with banning the sale and production of alcohol in various ways.
 This era of so-called prohibition was not the magical solution many had hoped for, however, and by the 1920s, most provinces had changed their laws to re-allow the sale of alcohol, but only within certain tight regulations.
 To this day, Canadian provinces will often have complicated rules governing just how or where booze can be sold; in some provinces it may only be sold by special government-run liquor stores, in others the law may require hard alcohol and beer to be sold at different locations.
 Almost all forbid the sale of liquor at 24-hour shops like supermarkets and corner stores.
 Provinces generally allow citizens to brew (but not sell) their own beer and wine, but it is against federal law to make distilled liquor without a permit.